HarryR/TinyLisp/README.md

 # TinyLISP

 The Tiny Lisp interpreter is written in Digital Mars D and supports a small but consistent suite of builtin functions which should be familiar to Lisp and Scheme users, however a distinctive feature is that this Lisp variant doesn't have integers, strings or other non-symbolic data types, it only has symbols and expressions.
+The four data types supported are: `SYM`, `PAIR`, `FUN` and `QUOTE`.

   * Garbage collection
   * Lazy evaluation